bachmeil/tiddlyd/README.md

 # Overview

 [TiddlyWiki](https://tiddlywiki.com/) is a single-file web app that can be used as a wiki, journal, and numerous other things.
 The magic of TiddlyWiki in its early days happened when you used it on Firefox.
-You'd load a single html file in your browser and you'd save your updates inside the file itself.
+You'd load a single html file in your browser and then save your updates inside the file itself.
 At some point, for security reasons, Mozilla removed that functionality.
 The present state of the TiddlyWiki getting started page is a smorgasbord of options, all of which require at least a modest level of technical knowledge, and none of which have a save process that results in an updated html file and nothing more.

 I set out to create an option in D that: